-Solta is just a 30-minute boat ride from Split and is easily reached with frequent connections.
+The boat trip from Split to Solta won’t take you longer than 30-minutes, Solta is easily reached with frequent connections.
 Less developed than many of the other Croatian islands, it’s an oasis of unspoiled nature, with uncrowded beaches framed by a crystal-clear blue sea.
 It also boasts rich history and culture, with plenty of fascinating sites to explore, like the ancient ruins of sarcophagi, the prehistoric Gradac fortress, and centuries-old churches.

 You can even learn the art of making honey, olive oil, and wine on one of the family-run farms.
 In the main settlement of Grohote you might even make your own jar of honey, the perfect souvenir to bring home.
 If you’re want to learn about Solta’s olive oil making tradition, take a private tour of Olynthia Olive Mill to witness how the olives are pressed and taste the results.

 Those who want to get more active might rent a bike and explore.
 Or simply spend the day enjoying the peacefulness of the island, sunbathing and swimming with the aquamarine waters of Tatinja Bay sheltered from the wind.